Lifespan: 14xx to 8/1 of Eishō 4 (1507)

 Kōzai Motonaga served as a bushō during the Sengoku period.
 He was a retainer of the Hosokawa clan and served as the deputy military governor of the southern half of Yamashiro Province.
 Motonaga was the lord of Arashiyama Castle in Kyōto.

 The Kōzai clan originated as bushi from Sanuki Province in Shikoku, but, around the time of Kōzai Motonao, moved to the capital of Kyōto, and Motonao’s younger brother inherited his land in Sanuki.
 In 1497, Motonao’s son, Motonaga, was appointed to serve as the deputy military governor of the lower districts of Yamashiro Province (while Akazawa Tomotsune was the deputy military governor for the upper districts of Yamashiro).
-In 1504, Motonaga joined with another retainer of Hosokawa Masamoto (the deputy shōgun of the Muromachi bakufu), Yakushiji Motoichi, to abandon their lord in favor of one of his adopted sons, Hosokawa Sumiyuki, and launch a rebellion.
-Motoichi’s younger brother, Yakushiji Nagatada, continued to support Masamoto, leading an attack against the rebels at Motoichi’s base in the First Siege of Yodoko Castle.
-The Hosokawa army prevailed, and, after the fall of the castle, Motoichi took his own life after being captured in Kyōto while Tomotsune fled to Yamato Province.
+In 1504, Motonaga joined with another retainer of Hosokawa Masamoto (the deputy shōgun of the Muromachi bakufu), Yakushiji Motokazu, to abandon their lord in favor of one of his adopted sons, Hosokawa Sumiyuki, and launch a rebellion.
+Motokazu’s younger brother, Yakushiji Nagatada, continued to support Masamoto, leading an attack against the rebels at Motokazu’s base in the First Siege of Yodoko Castle.
+The Hosokawa army prevailed, and, after the fall of the castle, Motokazu took his own life after being captured in Kyōto while Tomotsune fled to Yamato Province.

 In 1507, Motonaga burned down the Kamo Shrine in Kyōto for refusing to contribute funds for a deployment to Tanba Province by his lord, Masamoto.